 While a powerful tool, the downside to using UDP is that there is not ‘connection’ report to know that you have end-to-end connectivity.
 This often makes detecting whether or not a packet is ‘making it’ from one place to another quite a hassle.

-Advanced PBX Data Logger can be configured to log data from as many ports that you like simultaneously on a single PC.
-The program uses a multi configurations.
+Advanced PBX Data Logger can be configured to log data from as many ports that you like simultaneously on a single computer.
+The program allows you to create multiple configurations for this task.
 Each configuration may contain different settings for each TCP/IP port.
 Each configuration has a set of TCP/IP parameters that are described below.

 Each port configuration (i.e. TCP/IP connection) in Advanced PBX Data Logger can act as:

-If one or more port are configured already, then Advanced PBX Data Logger is opening these ports and starting logging.
-If the port is opened successful, then the status bar in the main window displays a status of this port (fig. 1).
-But, before you should configure port parameters that are described below.
+If one or more ports are configured already, then Advanced PBX Data Logger is opening these ports and starting logging.
+If the port is opened successful, then the status bar in the main window displays a status of this port (fig. 1.1.1).
+However, before you should configure port parameters that are described below.

-You can create the new configuration by clicking the "Plus" button in the main window (fig. 1) or through the "Options" menu.
-After you clicked the "Plus" button, the dialog window will be opened (fig.5).
+You can create the new configuration by clicking the "Plus" button in the main window (fig. 1.1.1) or through the "Options" menu.
+After you clicked the "Plus" button, the dialog window will be opened (fig. 2.2.2).
 The dialog window contains few sections with parameters.
 The "IP settings" section is described in this chapter.

 The "IP settings" tab contains indispensable settings of any TCP/IP port: IP address and port.

 This option is active in the server mode and allows you to enter one or more IP addresses that have access to the server.
-IP addresses that are not listed in this fields will be refused by the server.
-This options is very useful if you transfer your data over Internet connection or your server PC is connected to a big corporate network.
+The server refuses connections from any other IP address.
+This option is very useful if you transfer your data over an Internet connection or your server computer is connected to a big corporate network.
 You can specify multiple addresses - one per row.
-If you'll not specify any address here, then Advanced PBX Data Logger will accept connections from all IP addresses.
+If you do not specify any address here, then Advanced PBX Data Logger will accept connections from all IP addresses.